The least visited but most re-visited National Park in the contiguous US, in Michigan? Yes, we’re talking about Isle Royale National Park!

 Final Notes on Backpacking Isle Royale National Park

-We were able to visit Isle Royale during a slower time when it was not crowded.
-The limited number of visitors only enhanced the feelings of seclusion.
 While we did cross paths with a few groups of hikers on the Ridge, we encountered no one on either the first or third day while hiking.
-There was a hand full of others camping at Daisy Farm.
+There was a handful of others camping at Daisy Farm.

 Other activities typically offered on Isle Royale include boat and kayak rentals, sightseeing tours, and ranger programs.

-We’d absolutely love to return and explore the opposite side of the island at Windigo in the future.
-We’d also love to take on the Minong Trail, which is said to be the most difficult trail on the island.
+We’d also love to tackle the Minong Trail, which is said to be the most difficult trail on the island.
 It was closed during our visit due to a lack of emergency response capabilities and resources.

 FINAL CONCLUSION: After our first experience visiting and backpacking Isle Royale National Park, we’d absolutely recommend you visit, with no hesitation!